At the swimming pool

 - Lifeguards are not your child's babysitters.

 - Lifeguards are there for everyone's safety and they can't have eyes in the back of their head's to see everyone.
-Focus on your child and do the lifeguards job to make sure everyone is safe at the complex.
+Focus on your child.